 Cheeky Panda wipes are made from bamboo with 99% water, apple extract and aloe juice.
 They take 28 days to disintegrate by 50%.

 Mum&You is another contender (plant fibres break down in four to six weeks).
-For other brands, don’t buy unless you can find out how long it takes for them to disappear safe
+For other brands, don’t buy unless you can find out how long it takes for them to disappear saf

 Never buy shampoo again

 Confession!
-I haven’t ‘washed’ my hair (in the usual sense) for two years.
+I haven’t ‘washed’ my hair (in the usual sense) for three years.

-No SLS, paraben or other dubious ingredient has touched my head…and my hair is the best it’s ever been.
+No SLS, paraben, silicone or other dubious ingredient has touched my head…and my hair is the best it’s ever been.
 I even think I’ve stopped going grey!

 - Instead, I buy a big paper bag of ghassoul/rhassoul clay, mix a couple of tablespoons with water to make a paste and fill a screw-top aluminium tin.
 Rub it in my hair, leave for a minute maybe, rinse.

 - This is not a great method unless you have a decent shower to rinse under.
 So, in wild camping situations, natural dry shampoo is wonderful.
-Klorane is nice too and cheaper.
+Klorane dry shampoo is nice too and cheaper.

 - Make your own dry shampoo using cornflour or arrowroot and very fine rice flour.
 Add a bit of cinnamon or cocoa if you have dark hair.

 - A lot of people love Lush shampoo bars.
-Fantastic for avoiding plastic,. not so great for avoiding chemicals.
+Fantastic for avoiding plastic, but not so great for avoiding chemicals.

 We’ve bought tubes of travel wash before, but no more!